pivotaltracker/tracker_deployment_chrome_extension/README.md

 version:

 * Clone this repo locally
-* Go to Chrome Preferences > Extensions tab
+* Open the Chrome kebab menu and go to More Tools > Extensions
-* Click "Developer Mode" Checkbox
+* Ensure "Developer mode" toggle is turned on
-* "Load Unpacked Extension"
+* Click "Load Unpacked" and select the location that this repo was cloned to in the open dialog

 # Extension configuration